Under the Lens: Amanda Henderson

 And then [mites] are extremely diverse.
 I’m trying to make assumptions about a community that’s very diverse, and I’m trying to make it very simple so that someone outside of my field cares.
 What normally happens in soil fields or soil ecology is one kind of gets pigeon-holed into this one community, and those are the only people that are interested in what’s going on.

 One of the challenges that I’ve faced is that it’s so time intensive.
 I was very ambitious with my project, because I’m trying to do it on a community level when most people in my field focus in on species.
-They’ll pick, I dunno, 20 or so, and I’m just saying, “I’m gonna look at the entire community, and I’m gonna answer all these questions!”.
+They’ll pick, I dunno, 20 or so, and I’m just saying, “I’m going to look at the entire community, and I’m going to answer all these questions!”.
 That was a challenge: trying to reign it in a little bit.

 What’s a typical day for you?